Escrow Agreement: Why it is Beneficial to your Business

-Entering into an Escrow agreement aims at ensuring the continuity of business for the beneficiary.
-This is the common incentive among most beneficiaires for entering into an Escrow agreement, despite the type of beneficiary.
-The Escrow also benefits the digital asset owner for different reasons.
+Entering into an escrow agreement aims at ensuring the continuity of business for the beneficiary.
+This is the common incentive among most beneficiaries for entering into an Escrow agreement, no matter the type of beneficiary.

 Beneficiaries may take the following forms:

 ➢ A licensee of the digital asset owner.
 Digital assets are essential components of a company's business that either use them or obtain licenses for their use from the owner.
 However, if the owner goes bankrupt or fails to provide the agreed service, the licensee may find itself in dire straits and not able to continue its own activities.
 Having the asset placed in escrow enables the licensee to continue using the asset in order to maintain its business activities.

 ➢ A distributor or publisher of digital assets.
 When the owner of a digital asset enters into a distribution agreement with an important distributor, such distributor may be reassured if the digital asset is placed in escrow so that it can continue to manage the distribution of the digital asset in compliance with the distribution agreement if the digital asset owner were to file for bankruptcy or fail to provide the agreed service.

 ➢ The potential buyer of digital assets from its owners.
 Until the acquisition transaction is finalized, it is risky for a company to disclose the contents of the digital assets.
 By placing the digital assets in escrow, the buyer is able to ascertain that they will in fact be provided once payment for the transaction has been completed, and the seller need only disclose them to the buyer once the transaction is successful.